-In this article you’ll discover the 7 places you can’t miss when you visit Funchal, city where 37% of the island’s population live (around 100 526) .
+In this article, you’ll discover the 7 places you can’t miss when you visit Funchal, Madeira, a city where 37 % of the island’s population live (around 100 526) .

 You’ll discover one of the most wonderful gardens in the world, the beautiful streets in the historic centre, monuments with so much to tell, a colourful market and you’ll even have the chance to try a surprising and original means of transportation.

 The places you’ll find throughout this article are the ones I visited during my fourth day in Madeira.
 You should visit these places in this order so that you won’t lose too much time between them.

 Disclosure: This post may contain affiliate links, meaning i get a commission if you decide to make a purchase through my links, at no cost to you.
 Please read my disclosure for more info.

 Throughout the article you’ll also find tips about each place that will help you better prepare your visit to the beautiful Madeira island.

 What to do in Funchal: Monte Palace Tropical Garden